-Master’s degree in urban and regional planning at Michigan State University.
+Master’s degree in urban and regional planning from Michigan State University.
 Bachelor’s degree from the University of Michigan.

-Ms. Winans is an emerging fine artist with a growing national and international following.
-She is the chair of the City of Lansing Historic District Commission, a co-founder of the advocacy group Preservation Lansing, and serves on the board of trustees of the Historical Society of Greater Lansing.
+Ms. Winans is a member of the Michigan Association for Evaluation.
+She is the past chair of the Lansing Historic District Commission, was a co-founder and board member of the advocacy group Preservation Lansing, and served as board member and president of the Historical Society of Greater Lansing.
+She speaks fluent Spanish.

-Nathalie Winans brings extensive experience in qualitative data collection, analysis, and reporting, as well as expertise in focus group coordination and Spanish translation and interpretation, to her work at PPA.
+Nathalie Winans brings extensive experience in qualitative data collection, analysis, and reporting, as well as expertise in strategic planning and focus group methodology, to her work at PPA.

 Ms. Winans is a member of the Center for Local Solutions at PPA, which helps cities, townships, counties, schools, and nonprofit organizations improve their programs, policies, and services.
 Her areas of interest include historic preservation, sustainable development, urban and regional planning, and the arts.